-Life can feel like a “one woman circus” for many moms at times since it is a constant juggling act of balancing a marriage, motherhood, career, and home.
-With demands of everyday life, it is easy to neglect other aspects of our lives outside of family, work, and home, including our health, wellness, and appearance.
+Life can feel like a “one woman circus” for many moms at times since it is a constant juggling act of balancing marriage, motherhood, career, and home.
+With the demands of everyday life, it is easy to neglect other aspects of our lives outside of the family, work, and home, including our health, wellness, and appearance.
 A true Jane of All Trades, Molly Sims (mother, supermodel, entrepreneur, humanitarian, and author), divulges how she balances it all in her book The Everyday Supermodel: My Beauty, Fashion, and Wellness Secrets Made Simple.

 Molly Sims candidly admits that she didn’t inherit “supermodel genes” and that she’s just like the rest of us.
 She describes her teenage years as being awkward, as she had acne, a unibrow, fluorescent braces, and orthodontic headgear.
 She has endured heartbreaks and has had her fair share of weight issues, problematic skin, fashion no-nos, bad hair days, and career setbacks.
 She still gets the occasional breakout, and even deals with other common skin-related issues, such as melasma, fine lines and wrinkles, dark circles and puffiness, and eczema – just like the rest of us!

 Her hard work and past experiences have molded her into the woman that she is today.
 Her secret to unwavering confidence and flawless supermodel looks is not only that she works hard to feel and look good, but she has tried everything from different forms of exercise and beauty treatments to dressing up in every kind of outfit imaginable.
 She has learned what works for her and what doesn’t through years of trial and error.